Recap: Doctor Who S11 E5 "Planet of the Spiders"

 - We Will Use Manual Labor in the Future

-- Welcome Back, Traitor: Although Yates doesn't rejoin UNIT, Sarah and the Doctor are very trusting of him despite that nasty "Golden Age" business.
+- Welcome Back, Traitor: Although Yates doesn't actually rejoin UNIT, Sarah and the Doctor are awfully trusting of him, considering that the last time they saw him, he tried to Ret Gone most of the human race.

 - What the Hell, Hero?: K'anpo does this, controversially, but the Doctor did provoke the whole mess by stealing the crystal, and his reaction to getting Professor Clegg killed is pretty cold.

 - The X of Y

 - And a case of You Sound Familiar: Lupton was previously the voice of the BOSS.

 All praise to the Great One!